KenanJones/206Lab1/README.md

 # CPS206
 this is the first lab.
-not using the maze yet, just a square. also, the display dosn't work right.
+not using file input yet, just a square. also, the display dosn't work right.